MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-allocate-capacity-addons.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 Add-ons provide extra capabilities that Power Apps, Power Automate Flows, and other resources can utilize.
 These are assignable at the environment level in Power Platform admin center, and are made available based on prior license purchases.
+To learn more about add-on management, reporting, and access control visit [Add-on capacity management](./capacity-add-on.md).

 In this tutorial, you'll learn how to: